Fryie/Fryie.ruhoh.com/posts/first-post.md

 If the design of the blog doesn't suit your tastes, you're not alone - neither does it suit mine.
 I am, however, much too lazy (and too incompetent a designer) to change that.
 At least for the moment.

-P.S.: The title of this entry has nothing to do with its contents.
+*P.S.*: The title of this entry has nothing to do with its contents.
 It's just that Latin always sounds so *insightful*.